iShape-Rust/iTriangle/iTriangle/README.md

 # iTriangle
-A fast and efficient library for Delaunay triangulation and converting complex polygons into convex shapes, including advanced self-intersection resolution.
+A fast and efficient library for Delaunay triangulation and converting complex polygons into convex shapes — with full support for self-intersections, holes, Steiner points, and multi-polygons.

 ## Delaunay triangulation
 <p align="center">
  <img src="readme/star_triangle.svg" width="500"/>